Shaden M. Tageldin

-Shaden M. Tageldin is associate professor of cultural studies and comparative literature in the Department of Cultural Studies and Comparative Literature (CSCL) at the University of Minnesota.
+Shaden M. Tageldin is associate professor of cultural studies and comparative literature and Morse-Alumni Distinguished University Teaching Professor in the Department of Cultural Studies and Comparative Literature (CSCL) at the University of Minnesota.
 She earned her Ph.D. in comparative literature from the University of California, Berkeley.
-She is the founding director of the African Studies Initiative, a Title VI African Studies National Resource Center at the University of Minnesota funded by the U.S. Department of Education, and a University-wide platform—interdisciplinary and intercollegiate—for Africa-related research, curriculum development, and outreach.
+From 2014–2018, she was the founding director of the African Studies Initiative, a Title VI African Studies National Resource Center at the University of Minnesota funded by the U.S. Department of Education, and a University-wide platform—interdisciplinary and intercollegiate—for Africa-related research, curriculum development, and outreach.
 She also has served as director of graduate studies for the Ph.D. programs in Comparative Literature and Comparative Studies in Discourse and Society as well as for the interdepartmental graduate minor in Moving Image Studies, and as curriculum coordinator for CSCL.

 Since 2018, Tageldin has served as a senior editor for the Oxford Research Encyclopedia of Literature, an online project of Oxford University Press.
-She is also a member of the editorial board of Comparative Literature and of the editorial advisory board of the Journal of Arabic Literature, and she has served on the editorial advisory board of Philological Encounters.
+She is also a member of the editorial board of Comparative Literature, the advisory board of Comparative Literature Studies, and the editorial advisory board of the Journal of Arabic Literature, and she has served on the editorial advisory board of Philological Encounters and as a member of the Zukunftsphilologie Collegium of the Forum Transregionale Studium in Berlin.
 For the Modern Language Association (MLA), Tageldin has served as chair of the MLA Delegate Assembly Organizing Committee and divisional delegate to the MLA Delegate Assembly, co-chair of the MLA Committee on the Status of Women in the Profession, chair and secretary of the executive committee of the MLA Discussion Group on Arabic Literature and Culture (now Forum), and secretary of the executive committee of the MLA Comparative Literary and Cultural Studies Global Arab and Arab American Forum.